Research Leadership Team

 Arshad Jahangir, MD

-Medical Director, Center for Integrative Research on Cardiovascular Aging
+Sheikh Khalifa bin Hamad Al Thani Center for Integrative Research on Cardiovascular Aging (CIRCA) Director

 Dr. Jahangir graduated from Dow Medical College at the University of Karachi (India) and completed his specialty training at Mayo Clinic, Rochester, Minn.
 He joined Aurora in 2011 and is now chair of Cardiovascular Research at Aurora.
 As a clinician-investigator, he brings extensive expertise in clinical and basic cardiac electrophysiology.
 He currently serves on the Myocardial Ischemia and Metabolism Study Section at the National Heart, Lung and Blood Institute.
 His work is extensively published, and he has received multiple awards for his research in cardiovascular aging.